howtomakeaname/kizuna-engine/README.md

 ## Features
 - **Themes**: Choose from High School, Magic, Maid Cafe, Isekai, or create your own.
 - **Infinite Story**: The plot is generated on the fly.
+- **Multilingual**: Full support for English, Chinese, Japanese, Russian, and French.
 - **Gallery**: Save your favorite scenes and unlocked memories.
 - **Save/Load**: Auto-save support and manual slots.